CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module ISMS.1 Sicherheitsmanagement.md

 * Results of audits and reviews (eg checklists and survey logs).
 ** Documentation of work processes **

-Work processes, organizational requirements and technical safety measures must be documented in such a way that security incidents caused by ignorance or malpractice are avoided.
+Workflows, organizational requirements and technical security measures must be documented in such a way that security incidents caused by ignorance or malpractice are avoided.

 In the case of faults or security incidents, it must be possible to restore the desired target status of the business processes and IT.
 Technical details and workflows should therefore be documented in a way that is reasonably possible.

 ** Documentation of security incidents **

 Security-related incidents must be prepared in such a way that all associated processes and decisions are traceable.
 Likewise, it should allow the documentation to make improvements to the emergency strategies and to avoid known errors.
-In addition, technical documents such as logs or system messages of particular relevance to the incident must be stored and archived to handle security incidents.
+In addition, technical documents such as logs or system messages of particular relevance for the incident must be stored and archived to process security incidents.
 The rules of data protection must be complied with.

 **Technical Documentation**